 - For hay, we do our best to mimic “horses in the wild” and how they eat, which is a little bit over many, many hours of the day.

-- Think herds of wild horses grazing along, covering many miles and nibbling all the way.
+- Think herds of wild horses grazing, covering many miles and nibbling as they move along.
 The reality is that hay flakes rarely mimic this.
 I have known some horses that can eat a flake in less than one hour!
 And, if you feed hay once or twice daily, this is pretty far from “horses in the wild”.

 - Many barns start their feedings at 6 am, then three more during the day, and one again at night check at 10ish or so.
 This is not as critical for horses that are on quality pasture for 12 hours or more of the day, but we all know this is pretty darn rare to find.
 Sometimes you only have this available a few months out of the year!

-- Hay nets are great to hang in stalls, but be aware that eye-level eating may not be ideal for your horse’s neck muscles.
-There are also nets designed for ground-level use inside the barn and outside the barn, but these are only appropriate for barefoot horses.
+- Hay nets are great to hang in stalls, but eye-level eating may not be ideal for your horse’s neck muscles.
+There are also nets designed for ground-level use inside and outside the barn, but these are only appropriate for barefoot horses.
 You can also find large hay boxes with slatted tops that fit about a bale’s worth of hay, they work the same way as hay nets and can be used with shod horses.
-Clair adds that “If you really want to slow your shod horse’s hay intake down you could put the hay in a bale net inside one of these boxes”.
+Clair adds that “If you really want to slow your shod horse’s hay intake down you could put the hay in a bale net inside one of these boxes.”

 Lugging around hay at a horse show is like taking the gym with you.

-- When going to shows for a weekend or even a week, I always pack my own hay.
-For longer shows (2 weeks or more) I always bring a week’s worth of “home hay” to transition to the new “show hay”.
+- When going to shows for a weekend or even a week, I always pack my hay.
+For longer shows (2 weeks or more) I always bring a week’s worth of “home hay” to transition to the new “show hay.”
 When I leave for home, I bring a week’s worth of show hay to transition back to home hay.
-Travel and show grounds are stressful enough without worrying about possible indigestion, diarrhea, and colics due to hay differences.
+Travel and showgrounds are stressful enough without worrying about possible indigestion, diarrhea, and colics due to hay differences.

 - While hay of the same type can look very similar externally, internally the nutrient profile can be quite variable and this will have an impact on the bacterial population.
 The bacteria need time to adjust.
 Rapid changes of forage (or any component of the ration for that matter) can cause sudden die-offs of bacteria which can result in loose manure or even colic and laminitis in severe cases”.

-- I always start on day one by adding some new hay in the morning, so that I have the entire day to monitor the horse and look for signs of distress.
+- I always start on day one by adding some new hay in the morning, so I have the entire day to monitor the horse and look for signs of distress.
 I will gradually increase the volume and frequency of new hay while reducing the volume and frequency of the old hay.
 I typically take about a week or two to complete this process.
 It’s a pain, and I create a chart that covers the transition time so that I know how much of what type of hay is given at what time.
-Bad things happen when I leave this information in my head, so charts help me and the other folks that might be feeding.
+Bad things happen when I leave this information in my head, so use charts to keep everyone on the same page.